 • Innovation based on constant uniqueness and novel use of technology (Google) and design (Dyson).

 • Proprietary Information, which can be in the form of knowledge (Glaxo Smith drug research), process (Tesla battery manufacturing) customer (Amazon purchase history), and many other types.

 • Network Effects where the value of the product or service increases with the number of users or products.
-Typical of social (Facebook), technology (Salesforce.com) and market-based (Ebay) business models.
+Typical of social (Facebook), technology (Salesforce.com), and market-based (Ebay) business models.

-• Locked-up Supply happens when there are few to no other alternatives in the supply of product or service (DeBeers Diamonds).
+• Locked-up Supply happens when there are few to no other alternatives in the supply of a product or service (DeBeers Diamonds).

 While most companies focus on developing 1-3 sources of competitive advantage, some companies develop all eight sources of competitive advantage.
 Over the past 50+ years, Nike has developed all of the sources of competitive advantage in becoming the $35 billion leader in the athletic apparel, footwear, and equipment market.